-These are the top 5 highest testosterone places I’ve seen (from recent times.)
+These are the top 4 highest testosterone places I’ve seen (from recent times, with good data.)
 Some of these countries have very different testosterone levels in different parts of them, however.
 We made this contour plot of testosterone levels, without artificially sticking to country boundaries.
 You can see that there’s a lot of variation across the world.

 The Highest Testosterone Countries

-While Siberia has very high testosterone for the most part, most Russians live thousands of miles to the west.
+While much of Siberia has very high testosterone, most Russians live thousands of miles to the west.
 So we can’t really say that the testosterone in Chita reflects the average testosterone in Russia as a whole, which we calculated (using our available data and a weighted population average) to be 547 ng/dl.

 For the following info, we’ve averaged studies together to represent a large piece of a country or we’ve tried to pick areas that are as representative as possible of where much of the population of a country lives.

-Here are the Top 5 testosterone levels in countries from which we could find acceptable data, adjusted for age by us when possible, and no earlier than 2010:
+Here are the Top 5 testosterone levels of countries from which we could find acceptable data, adjusted for age by us when possible:

 - Uzbekistan – 773 ng/dl testosterone (Tashkent)